 Plus, it is easier to make a song as there is a lot of help with background beats and rhythms through the keyboard’s musical storage.

-You won’t be amazing straight away, and it will take some years to be a dab hand at it, but you will be able to pick it up quickly and if you are determined to keep at it, then you’ll be playing with your eyes closed before you know it, and you may want to move onto the piano.
+As you progress, you will want to transition to the piano.
+You can set up a nook in your house with a beautiful piano and matching piano stools.
+But remember, you won’t be amazing straight away, and it will take some years to be a dab hand at it, but you will be able to pick it up quickly and if you are determined to keep at it, then you’ll be playing with your eyes closed before you know it.

 A recorder seems to be a staple in young children’s lives, in fact, if you are a parent, then you probably have heard your kids playing a tinny tune that may grate on you (they are kids, you’ll have to forgive them).